 What You Need To Know About The Different Types of RVs

-Depending on what you want, how many of you want to live there, there are a number of options you have when it comes to choosing the right vehicle.
+Depending on what you want, and how many of you want to live there, there are a number of options you have when it comes to choosing the right vehicle.
 Below is everything you need to know about the different RV or trailer options out there, so you can pick the best fit for you and your future travel plans.
 You most likely will change the first RV after living in it for a year or so like most of us do.
-By then you will have a better idea what is that you want and don’t want.
+By then you will have a better idea of what you want and don’t want.

 Class A RVs